 A review panel comprised of two faculty members and a graduate student will be appointed.
 One faculty member, from a college other than the one in which the student's academic department resides, will be appointed by the dean of the Graduate School.
 The other faculty member, from the college in which the student's program resides, will be appointed by the dean of the college.
 However, this representative will not be from the student appellant's department.
-In the event that either of the two aforementioned deans is a complainant in the case, the vice chancellor for research and graduate students who expressed a willingness to serve on review panels from which the dean of the Graduate School will appoint a student from a department other than that of the student appellant.
-In the event that the dean of the Graduate School is a principal in the case, the vice chancellor for Research and Graduate Studies will appoint the student member.
+In the event that either of the two aforementioned deans is a complainant in the case, the vice chancellor for research and graduate studies will appoint the appropriate faculty members.
+The Graduate Student Council will provide a list of graduate students who expressed a willingness to serve on review panels from which the dean of the Graduate School will appoint a student from a department other than that of the student appellant.
+In the event that the dean of the Graduate School is a principal in the case, the vice chancellor for Research and Graduate Studies will appoint the student member: